Reviews You Can Rely On

 Credit: Ross Robinson

-Overall, the Salomon and Merrell models are comfort champs, thanks to their soft and flexible materials that still impart good stability.
+Overall, the Salomon and Hoka models are comfort champs, thanks to their soft and flexible materials that still impart good stability.

 Support

 In addition to the many miles we hiked, we took a couple of measurements to quantify how well each product supports the ankle and resists lateral rolling.
 First, we measured the height of the ankle collar from the footbed to its tallest point of the instep.
-The Salomon Quest 4 has one of the tallest ankle collars at 6.5 inches.
+The Salomon Quest 4 has one of the tallest ankle collars at 8 inches, with the Hoka Kaha 2 just behind it at 7.5 inches tall.
 We also measured the width of the sole at the forefoot.
-A wide forefoot provides a more stable platform and resists rolling in lots of terrain, but in technical off-trail travel, a snug and narrow fit can be even better, as we found in the case of the La Sportiva Ultra Raptor II .
+A wide forefoot provides a more stable platform and resists rolling in lots of terrain.
+In contrast, a snug and narrow fit can be even better when tackling technical off-trail travel, as we found when testing the La Sportiva Ultra Raptor II .

-Finally, we grabbed the sole by the heel and toe and twisted side to side to get an idea of torsional stability, which is the boot's ability to resist the twisting of the sole on uneven surfaces.
-Better torsional stability translates to less foot fatigue on rough terrain, especially when carrying a load.
+Finally, we grabbed the sole by the heel and toe and twisted it side to side to get an idea of torsional stability, which is the boot's ability to resist the twisting of the sole on uneven surfaces.
+Better torsional stability reduces foot fatigue on rough terrain, especially when carrying a load.
 Overall, we awarded the Salomon Quest 4 a top score in this metric.
 It ticked all the boxes (tall ankle collar, wide forefoot, torsional rigidity) in the lab and gave us tons of confidence to speed through rough terrain.
-The Lowa Renegade also received accolades in this metric, which comes as no surprise thanks to its plastic/urethane shank.
+The Lowa Renegade also received accolades in this metric, which is no surprise thanks to its plastic/urethane shank.
 Also notable are the Scarpa Zodiac Plus and La Sportiva Trango Tech.

 hiking boots men - hiking through the bog was a great way to test for support and...

-Hiking through the bog was a great way to test for support and stability in slippery conditions.
+Hiking through the bog was a great way to test for support and stability in slippery conditions while wearing the Salomon Quest 4D boots.

 Credit: Ryan Huetter